 On the flip side a 30 minute workout maybe too short to fit in a multi muscle targeted muscle building workout, it may not be enough time to sufficiently target those muscle groups in one workout.

-So there really is not an ideal set time that you should be working out for and it would be a good idea not to focus on that.
+So there really is not an ideal set time that you should be working out for, and it wouldn’t be a good idea to focus on that.